2020 toyota hilux rogue

 10 Most Popular Car Brands in Australia

-It’s no surprise that the most popular car brand in Australia is Toyota, but with the global chip shortage relinquishing its grip on the local car market, we also saw the total number of cars sold in Australia increase by three per cent year-on-year for 2022.
+It’s no surprise that the most popular car brand in Australia is Toyota (215,240) which sold more than twice the number of cars of second place Mazda (100,008), but with the global chip shortage relinquishing its grip on the local car market and dealers holding onto inventory to bolster their end of year results, we also saw the total number of cars sold in Australia increase by 12.5% year-on-year for 2023.

 These are the most popular car brands in Australia as provided by VFACTS.